 Dr Marguerite Schinkel

-I joined SCCJR in October 2013 as an ESRC Future Leader Research Fellow and became a lecturer in June 2017.
-My research focuses on the meaning of criminal justice sentences in the context of wider lives, the construction of narratives and the impact of this and criminal justice processes on journeys of desistance.
+Marguerite joined SCCJR in October 2013 as an ESRC Future Leader Research Fellow and became a lecturer in June 2017.
+Her research focuses on the meaning of criminal justice sentences in the context of wider lives, the construction of narratives and the impact of this and criminal justice processes on journeys of desistance.

-I am passionate about contributing to the public debate about sentencing and criminal justice.
-To do so, I have developed a graphic novel based on the Lives Sentenced research and set up a website, my-sentence.com, as a place where people can contribute pieces on the meaning of their sentence.
+She is passionate about contributing to the public debate about sentencing and criminal justice.
+To do so, she has developed a graphic novel based on the Lives Sentenced research and set up a website, my-sentence.com, as a place where people can contribute pieces on the meaning of their sentence.